 •Do Not Resuscitate (DNR) Consent Form - If you decide, in consultation with your doctor, that you do not want to be resuscitated in the event of cardiac or respiratory arrest, this document may be signed so that, even outside the hospital setting, you will not be resuscitated.
 To prevent any confusion, you have the option of wearing a bracelet that indicates your “DNR” request.

 For more information on Advance Directives, please contact Case Management.

 As a courtesy, the hospital will submit claims to your insurance company and will do everything possible to expedite your claim.
 You should familiarize yourself with the terms of your insurance coverage.
 Please remember that your policy is a contract between you and your insurance company, and you have the ultimate financial responsibility for the hospital services you receive.
 We have several payment options available to assist you in paying your bill.

-Your hospital bill includes charges for your room, meals, and nursing care, as well as any hospital services such as x-rays, lab tests or physical therapy which were ordered by your physician.
+Your hospital bill includes charges for your room, meals, and nursing care, as well as any hospital services such as x-rays, lab tests, or physical therapy that were ordered by your physician.

 Your Stillwater Medical Center bill does not include fees for services provided by your physician.
 Your attending physician and other specialists, such as a cardiologist, radiologist, and anesthesiologist, will send you a separate bill for their services.

 We will need a copy of your identification card.
 You will be asked to assign benefits from the insurance company directly to the hospital.

 If You Are a Member of an HMO

 Your plan may have special requirements, such as a second surgical opinion or pre-certification for certain tests or procedures.
 It is your responsibility to make sure the requirements of your plan have been met.
 If your plan’s requirements are not followed, you may be financially responsible for all or part of the services rendered in the hospital.
 Some physician specialists may not participate in your health care plan and their services may not be covered.